Benedictteo05/OSA_notes/Market Research & Technology Trends/L2 - Market Research.md

 **User Interviews**
 - Make sure of goals and steer conversation there
-- Build rapport
+- Build rapport.
+	- Encouraging participants to talk about themselves.
+Start with easy, open-ended questions about the person, not just your brand.
-- Reflect back on what you hear
+- Reflect back on what you hear.
-- Never talk more than you listen
+- Never talk more than you listen.
-- Avoid asking why
+- Avoid asking why.
-- Pilot interview questions
+- Pilot interview questions.

 **Image-based interviews**
 - Artful way to uncover emotional conversion triggers